-As the authorized lead petitioner, I, Amy Green-Bosinoff, hereby certify that the information submitted in this petition for a California public charter school to be named Sycamore Creek Community Charter School ("SCCCS" or the "Charter School"), and to be located within the boundaries of the Ocean View School District ("OVSD" or the "District") is true to the best of my knowledge and belief; I also certify that this petition does not constitute the conversion of a private school to the status of a public charter school; and further, I understand that if awarded a charter, the Charter School will follow any and all federal, state, and local laws and regulations that apply to the Charter School, including but not limited to:
+As the authorized lead petitioner, I, Amy Green-Bosinoff, hereby certify that the information submitted in this petition for a California public charter school to be named Sycamore Creek Community Charter School ("SCCCS" or the "Charter School"), and to be located within the boundaries of the Ocean View School District ("OVSD" or the "District"), and authorized on appeal by the Orange County Board of Education/Orange County Department of Education ("OCDE," or collectively referred to as the "County") is true to the best of my knowledge and belief; I also certify that this petition does not constitute the conversion of a private school to the status of a public charter school; and further, I understand that if awarded a charter, the Charter School will follow any and all federal, state, and local laws and regulations that apply to the Charter School, including but not limited to:

 - The Charter School shall meet all statewide standards and conduct the student assessments required, pursuant to Education Code Section 60605, and any other statewide standards authorized in statute, or student assessments applicable to students in non-charter public schools.
 [Ref.
 Education Code Section 47605(c)(1)] - The Charter School shall be deemed the exclusive public school employer of the employees of Sycamore Creek Community Charter School for purposes of the Educational Employment Relations Act, Chapter 10.7 (commencing with Section 3540) of Division 4 of Title 1 of the Government Code.
 [Ref.
 Education Code Section 47605(b)(6)]".
 SCCCS shall comply with the EERA.
 [Ref.
-Education Code Section 47605(b)(5)(0)] - The Charter School shall be non-sectarian in its programs, admissions policies, employment practices, and all other operations.
+Education Code Section 47605(b)(5)(O)] - The Charter School shall be non-sectarian in its programs, admissions policies, employment practices, and all other operations.
 [Ref.
 Education Code Section 47605(d)(1)] - The Charter School shall not charge tuition.
 [Ref.
 Education Code Section 47605(d)(1)] - The Charter School shall admit all students who wish to attend the Charter School, and who submit a timely application; unless the Charter School receives a greater number of applications than there are spaces for students, in which case each application will be given equal chance of admission through a public random drawing process.
-Except as required by Education Code Section 47605(d)(2), admission to the Charter School shall not be determined according to the place of residence of the student or his or her parents within the State.
+Except as required by Education Code Section 47605(d)(2), admission to the Charter School shall not be determined according to the place of residence of the student or his or her legal guardians parents within the State.
 Preference in the public random drawing shall be given as required by Education Code Section 47605(d)(2)(B).
 In the event of a drawing, the chartering authority shall make reasonable efforts to accommodate the growth of the Charter School in accordance with Education Code Section 47605(d)(2)(C).
 [Ref.
 Education Code Section 47605(d)(2)(A)-(B] - The Charter School shall not discriminate on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).
 [Ref.
 Education Code Section 47605(d)(1)]